-The Corporation has adopted a minimum shareholding policy, requiring directors to hold a minimum value in common shares of the Corporation or DSUs, or a combination thereof.
+On April 27, 2021, the Corporation has amended its minimum shareholding policy, requiring directors to hold a minimum value in common shares of the Corporation or RSUs, or a combination thereof to take into account the new RSU Plan in place.
 Through this policy, the directors are motivated to help the Corporation reach its annual-return objectives and improve long-term value for shareholders.

-Under the policy, as amended, each director is required to hold shares with a minimum value equal to five times the amount of the director's annual Board retainer fees and is required to comply within four years from the date of becoming a member of the Board.
+Under this policy, as amended, each director is required to hold shares with a minimum value equal to five times the amount of the director's annual Board retainer fees and is required to comply within four years from the date of becoming a member of the Board.
 With each increase in the amount of the annual Board retainer, directors are required to attain the applicable increased minimum share ownership value level within two years from the date of such increase.